 3.1.
 'Fit in Map' – ChimeraX's Built-In Alignment Tool

 'Fit in Map' – this volume alignment tool, integrated within the ChimeraX platform, optimizes the placement and alignment of molecular structures within density maps.
 Utilizing a comprehensive search algorithm, 'Fit in Map' identifies the optimal fit of a model within an electron microscopy (EM) map, considering both rotational and translational adjustments to ensure accurate positioning within the density map.
-The 'Fit in Map' tool capitalizes on ChimeraX's robust optimization algorithms, which handle large datasets and complex molecular structures efficiently.

 The 'Fit in Map' tool can be called as-is, however, it is recommended for the user to perform an initial manual alignment prior to using it, to achieve the best results.
 Since that initial alignment is in the hands of the user, it makes the 'Fit in Map' results quality inconsistent.